GeorgiaKolovou/smart-campus-network/README.md

 ## Campus Structure
 The virtual campus environment includes:
--Three laboratories
+- Three laboratories

--One common student area/study room
+- One common student area/study room

--One IT control room
+- One IT control room

 Each area contains computers and smart devices connected to the campus network.